Different Types of Wood and Their Uses

 The ligneous wood materials are bagasse, bamboo, cereal straw, and flax or hemp shives.

 It is generally straight-grained and is characterized by irregular patterning, which can include fiddle back and bird’s eye patterns.
 It comes up with light brown heartwood color and thin white sapwood that can be tinged with reddish-brown.

-Maple wood is one of very strong, heavy and has a high resistance to knocks.
+Maple wood is very strong, heavy, and has a high resistance to knocks.
 After stained, it has a light, almost translucent appearance. maple is found in Canada is one of the hardest species.

 This is a mixed-species grouping of the Shorea genus that’s grown in South East Asia.
 Commercially, meranti woods are grouped according to their color and density: